Hi Dr. Bailey,

 Also, continued exposure to fluoride and chloride containing medicines and products needs to be avoided.

 There is a high relapse rate with perioral and periocular dermatitis.
 Patience is important and if medicines are stopped too soon the rash comes right back.
 In my experience, patients who are prone to perioral dermatitis typically go through a ‘spell’ where they get it several times over a 2 to 5 year period.
+To help heal the skin I also incorporate Green Tea Antioxidant Skin Therapy into their complete skin care routine.
+Moisturizer is also important to use because dry skin has reduced barrier integrity.
+I have my patients layer Daily Face Cream on top of the Green Tea as part of maintenance.

 I hope that helps.
 Please remember I can talk generally about perioral dermatitis but, of course you need to follow up with your dermatologist regarding your diagnosis; I cannot in any way make a diagnosis or give specific advice for your particular treatment over the internet.
 Take this information into your treating dermatologist to be sure you have the correct diagnosis because your description is not classic for perioral dermatitis.